vismaymalondkar/unified-mechanical-core-theory/README.md

 # 🔧 Universal Plumbing Theory

-> *"My brainchild to raise in retirement: A joint hallucination between Human and AI."*
+> *"My brainchild to raise in retirement, A joint hallucination between Human and AI."*

 ## 📖 Project Abstract